 Your registration will be recognised in all the states and territories of Australia and your name will be included on a public register of practitioners which is managed by AHPRA.

 From late 2018 you will not be able to call yourself a paramedic (or hold yourself out to be a paramedic) if you are not registered with the Board, as it will be a title protected under the National Law.

 Registration standards define the requirements that applicants and registrants need to meet to be registered.
-The registration standards are developed by the Board and approved by the Ministerial Council under the National Law.
+The registration standards are developed by the Board and were approved by the Ministerial Council under the National Law on 13 April 2018.

 The Board will also develop codes and guidelines to provide guidance to the profession.

 The Board will issue guidance on this website about the registration process and when practitioners need to be registered.
 To be eligible for registration, you must be a qualified and a suitable person.